sam-the-tutor/celo-Tutorial/README.md

 3. Install the Celo Remix Plugin.

-4. Follow the Celo development 101 course on dacade for a guide on how to deploy your smart contract.
+4. Follow the [Celo Development 101](https://dacade.org/communities/celo/courses/celo-development-101) course on [Dacade](https://dacade.org) for a guide on how to deploy your smart contract.

 After deployment, we will need two things; the `ABI` of the contract, and the `contract address`.
 [Learn more about ABIs](https://docs.soliditylang.org/en/develop/abi-spec.html).